sseiber/eventhub-consumer/README.md

 * Node
 ## Install
 * Clone this repo and `npm install`
-* Create a `.env` file at the project root
-* Add the following values:
+* Create a `.env` file at the project root and add the following values:
   ```
   ehConnectionString=<EVENTHUB_CONNECTIONSTRING>
   ehConsumerGroup=$Default